jyou0012/Final-year-project_ADL/project-management/minutes/meeting 8.md

 ## 1 Discussion Topics

 ### 1.1  Demonstration of project functions:
+1. Show that we have solved last week’s problem and imported real data.
-1. Demonstration of whole project function part
+2. Demonstration of whole project function part
-2. Staff-side student information import page and function.
+3. Staff-side student information import page and function.
-3. Login module
+4. Login module
-3. Staff-side group overview and student page.
+5. Staff-side group overview and student page.
-4. Staff-side student's weekly submission page.
+6. Staff-side student's weekly submission page.

 ### 1.2 Modification of project details:
 1、There were technical errors during the presentation, which were later discovered to be backend import failures and browser compatibility issues, which were fixed after the meeting.